Nickolai-developer/my-graphql-couchdb-first-app/README.md

 ---
 ### Initialize db

+Project comes with example books stored in csv file.
 You need to import example data to database from csv file.
 To acquire this, just run script:
 ```
   npm run import